Fire Door Inspection in Havering

 A fire door check is the routine quarterly or annual inspection required by the 2022 Regulations — it focuses on whether the door is in working order and identifies obvious defects.
 A fire door survey is a more comprehensive assessment, often carried out by an FDIS-certificated inspector, that examines the door’s certification, installation quality, compatibility of components (ironmongery, seals, glazing), and overall fire performance.
 A survey is typically recommended when doors are first installed, after significant building works, or when the fire risk assessment calls for a detailed review.

-What types of properties in Havering typically need a fire door inspection?+
+Which parts of Havering most often need a fire door inspection?+

 Get Your Fire Door Inspection Quote